 Currently, Biopython has only limited support for de novo motif finding.
-Namely, we support running and parsing of AlignAce and MEME.
+Namely, we support running xxmotif and also parsing of MEME.
 Since the number of motif finding tools is growing rapidly, contributions of new parsers are welcome.

 14.9.1 MEME